-Greece: Three bids received at LNG terminal tender7.
-March 2020. / SEE Energy News
+Greece: Three bids received at LNG terminal tender, SEE Energy News

 According to the Gastrade company, first round of tender attracted the interest of ten renowned, both foreign and domestic, companies.
 Gastrade also said that second round of a tender for the procurement of Floating Storage and Regasification Unit (FSRU) will be launched in the next few days, by inviting first-round participants to submit binding offers.
 Gastrade received three bids at the tender for the construction of gas pipeline and related infrastructure for connecting future floating liquefied natural gas (LNG) terminal in Alexandroupoli in northern Greece.

 The bids were submitted by Italian company Saipem and two Dutch companies – Boskalis and Van Oord.